mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 4 **Responding to change** over following a plan

-*The theory developed is a process that does not have an initial plan or an end goal.
+*The theory developed is a process that doesn't have an initial plan or an end goal.
 It is an incremental spiral where theory adjusts to needs as it learns from the real-world.*

 ## Axioms don't matter